 Do you love the police uniform?
-Is your ambition to become an IPS officer?
+Is your ambition to become an Indian Police Service (IPS) officer?
 How can you become an IPS officer?

 To be an IPS officer is the dream of millions in the country.